spikespaz/dotfiles/README.md

 >
 > In the code block above, this mechanism demonstrates the ability to override
 > the `flake.lock` which is cloned from this repository and instead replace the
-> `nixpkgs` input to use the revision that you have locked instead.
+> [Nixpkgs] input to use the revision that you have locked instead.
 This means you don't
 > have to wait on me to run `nix flake update` or `nix flake lock --update-input nixpkgs`
-> before you can compile `birdos` packages with the latest dependencies from `nixpkgs`.
+> before you can compile `birdos` packages with the latest dependencies from [Nixpkgs].

 ---